 - When I want to achieve a perfectly smooth finish to buttercream, such as in this cake, or before applying fondant, I always use a bench scraper.
 Here's an example of the one I use: Ateco Stainless Steel Bench Scraper.

-- This cake looks great on its own, but you can always top with your favourite sprinkle - Chocolate Crunchy or White Crunchy are some of my favourites for this style of cake.
+- This cake looks great on its own, but you can always top with your favourite sprinkle - Chocolate Crunchy , White Crunchy or a sprinkling of Edible Glitter are some of my favourites for this style of cake.